 Sound baths are group sessions where our goal is to help get your brainwave patterns into a deeper state where your body, mind, and spirit will all be deeply nourished by the melodic reverberation of therapeutic sound.
 A sound bath inside a salt cave is more than amazing!
 With a variety of instruments like crystal singing bowls, Tibetan singing bowls, harmonium, chimes, and chakra drums, your brain will drift into the space between asleep and awake, which is where the magic of healing happens in our bodies.
 Zero-gravity reclining chairs will be available, but you may choose to lie directly in the infrared heated salt covering the floor of the cave for a deeper experience.

 Meditation sessions in the salt cave will be offered on a regular basis.
 While you can meditate anywhere, we have taken great care to create a safe, healing space in our salt cave to foster just the right environment for meditation.
 Beginners to meditation are always welcome.

 Therapeutic Relaxation Access

 Salt therapy centers usually schedule sessions strictly for salt therapy or another form of group-centered activity like yoga.
-Unique to Flow Motion, we offer cave access to Healing Spa members to use as a lounge for therapeutic relaxation when salt therapy sessions are not in progress (members also receive generous discounts on salt therapy sessions).
+Unique to Flow Motion, we offer cave access to Healing Spa members to use as a lounge for therapeutic relaxation when salt therapy sessions are not in progress.
 While salt therapy sessions are not included in the Healing Spa membership, salt cave access for therapeutic relaxation becomes affordable to do on a regular basis!
 Relax, meditate, or read a book in the cave.

 Exclusive Massage Bookings